 Hi, I’m Alex Welch.
-I am the VP, Data and Analytics at tastytrade.
-At work I am responsible for understanding our customers and providing insight into their engagement across our products.
-Outside of work I have many hobbies.
-From writing, to running, home-labing, and (most recently) wood-working.
+I am the VP of Data and Analytics at tastytrade.
+At work, I am responsible for understanding our customers and providing insight into their engagement across our products.
+Outside of work, I have many hobbies.
+From writing to running, home-labing, and (most recently) woodworking.
 I read voraciously and love engaging in quality discourse.

 1. I’m always trying to learn

 Not only do I firmly believe in standing on the shoulders of giants, but I do not presume that things that I have learned before are still 100% true.
-The world is ever changing and we are moving faster than ever before.
+The world is ever-changing and we are moving faster than ever before.
 Two core tenants of this philosophy are having a “growth mindset” and digging into areas or subjects that may be seemingly unrelated.
-You will be surprised what you can connect together to come up with something amazing.
+You will be surprised by what you can connect together to come up with something amazing.

 💡 Tip: In discussion, share what you’ve learned with me (about what works and what has not).
 I firmly believe that by exploring these experiences we can garner important and valuable lessons

 2. I’m not interested in being the smartest one in the room

 I know when I am an expert and when I am not (the majority of the time).
-I am constantly seeking out people who can help me better understand the world around me and listen carefully to their perspective and analysis.
+I am constantly seeking out people who can help me better understand the world around me and listen carefully to their perspectives and analysis.

-💡 Tip: I love discussions which challenge my assumptions or understanding of a topic.
+💡 Tip: I love discussions that challenge my assumptions or understanding of a topic.
 I also love to hear unusual and thought-provoking perspectives, regardless of my personal beliefs.
 Don’t take it personally if I also push back.
 This is meant to foster both my understanding and to return the favor by encouraging you to think differently as well.

 3. If I ask for feedback, I actually want feedback